SUCCEED ESTATE PLANNING AND TRUST

 A trust fund is a fund comprised of a variety of assets intended to provide benefits to individuals or organization.
 A grantor establishes a trust fund to provide financial security to an individual, most often a child or grandchild, or organizations, such as a charity or other nonprofit organizations.

 Once you place assets in the trust, they are no longer yours.
 They are under the care of the trustee.
-A trustee is a bank, attorney, or person or other entity set up for this purpose.
-Since the assets are no longer yours, you don’t have to pay income tax on any money made from the assets.
+A trustee can be a bank, attorney, or person or other entity set up for that particular purpose.
+Since the assets are no longer yours, you don’t have to pay income tax associated with the assets.